-Taking your equine partner off property to compete in a new environment can be a very nerve-wracking and stressful experience.
+Taking your equine partner off-property to compete in a new environment can be a very nerve-wracking and stressful experience.
 If things are not prepared and planned out ahead of time there is a chance that critical items may be left behind at home.
-To ensure that smooth sailing while away, it is extremely important that horse show preparation and organization begin weeks ahead of your departure date.
+To ensure smooth sailing while away, it is extremely important that horse show preparation and organization begin weeks ahead of your departure date.

-Over the years that I have been competing in different riding competitions, I have gained the organization skills needed in order to be prepared ahead of time.
+Over the years that I have been competing in different riding competitions, I have gained the organizational skills needed in order to be prepared ahead of time.
 In the past I would pack up my horse tack the night before leaving, this left me scrambling to find a pair of gloves or boots to borrow while in the show ring.

 As you can guess, that carried over to my performance within the show ring, because of all the scrambling that happened before mounting and feeling stressed.
 To make sure you do not make the same mistakes, here are some pointers to follow.

 Before deciding which classes you will be competing in it is important to figure out what both you and your horse are comfortable doing.
 This can be done by practicing various jumping exercises or creating conditioning sets to get in peak athletic shape.

 Having a professional trainer to guide you is always highly encouraged as they will always be willing to help with different questions and advice.
 It is very important to make sure that you keep your horse on a consistent schedule to allow for muscle buildup and fluidity within training.